selwynpolit/d9book/book/about.md

 If you are inspired, please be a part of this project by contributing your own thoughts, code snippets, tutorials, links etc. ([Imposters](https://events.drupal.org/drupalcon2021/news/youve-got-notes-about-impostor-syndrome) are welcomed!)
 Add your name on the [attribution page](attribution).
 Either add a note in the comment form at the bottom of each page or click the `Edit this page on GitHub` also at the very bottom of any page and start editing.
 You don't need to know Git.

-If you want to contribute to the expense of creating this book, I have added a [leanpub version](https://leanpub.com/drupal10) which you can purchase.
-It contains the same data as this site although this site will be more up to date due to my process of putting the data here first.
+If you want to contribute to the expense of creating this book, you can contribute via [Github Sponsorship](https://github.com/sponsors/selwynpolit), [Paypal](https://www.paypal.com/paypalme/selwynpolit), or you can purchase [leanpub version](https://leanpub.com/drupal10).
+It contains the same data as this site although this site will be more up to date due to my process of posting here first.
 Thanks!

 ![Drupal logo](/images/drupal-logo-horizontal-blue.png)